 CBSE to announce Class 10th Compartment examination results on

 CBSE conducted the Class 10th Compartment Examination from July 2 to July 9, 2019, at 591 centers.
-A total of 73,205 students appeared for the CBSE Class 10th Compartment examination this year.
-This year, a total of 91.1 percent of students passed the Class 10 CBSE board examination.
-In this year’s CBSE Class 10th exam, a total of 13 students scored 499 out of 500 marks.
+This year, seventy-three thousand two hundred-five students appeared for the CBSE Class 10th Compartment examination.
+This year, 91.1 percent of students passed the Class 10 CBSE board examination.
+In this year’s CBSE Class 10th exam, 13 students scored 499 out of 500 marks.
 And a total of 2.25 lakh students scored above 90 percent, and 57,256 scored above 95 percent.

 examination

-A bench comprising justices S Manikumar and Subramonium Prasad gave the direction to the Ministry of Communications, the Department of Posts, and the Chief Post Master General on a public litigation petition by the DMK’s student wing secretary.
-Petitioner C V MP Ezhilasan challenged the exclusion of Tamil as one of the languages for the exams conducted for recruitment to posts of postman and mail guard, among others, in the postal department.
+A bench comprising justices S Manikumar and Subramonium Prasad directed the Ministry of Communications, the Department of Posts, and the Chief Post Master General on a public litigation petition by the DMK’s student wing secretary.
+Petitioner C V MP Ezhilasan challenged the exclusion of Tamil as one of the languages for the recruitment exams to the postman and mail guard posts, among others, in the postal department.

 The Centre had earlier this month canceled the postal department exams in Tamil Nadu, given opposition from various political parties to its conduct only in English and Hindi and excluding Tamil as one of the languages for the tests.
 In its earlier order on July 18, the court had ordered the Centre to clarify whether Tamil would be the language of the examination for recruitment in the postal department.